 Caring for someone with dementia is like riding a wave, go with it.
-Be patient, be kind and be flexible.
+Be patient, kind, and flexible.
 Meet them where they are mentally and emotionally at any given moment.
 It will change constantly and it is best to expect nothing else.

 Don’t speak to the person as if he or she were a child.

-Even though dementia is present, your loved one still should be treated with dignity.
-Feelings are easily hurt and misunderstandings may be frequent because of dementia.
-Speaking to your loved one like he or she is a child will just add insult to injury.
+Dementia does not mean your loved one should not be treated with dignity.
+Feelings are easily hurt and misunderstandings may be frequent.
+Speaking to your loved one like they are a child will just add insult to injury.

 Don’t scold your loved one or argue with them.

 You may be very frustrated, but he or she is not intentionally making a mistake or trying to be disruptive.

 Try to be positive.
 It is better to say “Let’s look at this book” than “Stop picking up that glass.”
 Focus on what is present versus what is lost.
 You can easily refocus their attention on positive activities that pose no danger or risk to them.